 If an option in the bogus menu is clicked, the user is directed to a fake log-in page hosted on another server where the person’s log-in details are captured.

-of the fake log-in page.
+posted a screenshot of the fake log-in page.

 MySpace’s “seemingly random tendency” to expire user sessions or log out users makes it less noticeable to victims that an attack is under way, according to a Nov.
 16